pybamm-team/PyBaMM/docs/tutorials/add-parameter-values.rst

         }
     )

-or, equivalently in this case (since the only difference from the standard parameters from Marquis et al. is the set of anode parameters),
+or, equivalently in this case (since the only difference from the standard parameters from Marquis et al. is the set of negative electrode parameters),

 .. code-block:: python

     param = pybamm.ParameterValues(
         chemistry={
             **pybamm.parameter_sets.Marquis2019,
-            "anode": "new_anode_chemistry_AuthorYear",
+            "negative electrode": "new_negative_electrode_chemistry_AuthorYear",
         }
     )